mitsuba-renderer/drjit/docs/loop.rst

     evaluation, you cannot access an array using both scatter and read/gather instructions within the same loop.

+  - Loop variables must be LLVM or CUDA arrays.
+If you use a scalar variable (e.g. an ``int``) or similar, Enoki won't be able to record how it is updated from iteration.

 For an example of temporary and loop variables, see the following simple C++ example of a loop that measures the number of iterations needed to reach the value 1 in the sequence underlying the `Collatz conjecture